XTLS/XTLS.github.io/content_en/documents/level-2/transparent_proxy/transparent_proxy.md

 1. Proxy all the requests.

-2. Local LAN IP / Multicast IP request direct connection，others request proxy.
+2. Local LAN IP / Multicast IP request direct connection, others request proxy.

 3. Directly connect the connection request which initiated by Xray on the basic of the second point.